softius/phlow/README.md

 * **Task**: A task is an atomic workflow step.
 It represents a single unit of work within the workflow, which usually can not be broken down into further steps.

 ### Gateways
 A gateway denotes forking and merging of workflow paths.

-Phlow does not provide support for any gateway, at the moment.
+* **Exclusive Gateway**: Represents alternative flows in a process.
+Only one of the alternative paths can be tasken.

 ## Roadmap

 ### v1.0
 - [x] Exclusive Gateway
+- [ ] Connections
 - [ ] Workflow API
+- [ ] Worfklow Engine
 - [ ] PSR-3 Logging

 ### v1.x